 Leading as a team is key.
-We are three people who are all about 30 years old and all did MC ages ago: a nurse, a teacher and a businessman.
-In 2018, we have a young pastor joining our team.
-We meet regularly with the founders of MC for regular updates and feedback.
+We are a Pastor from the reformed church, a business guy and one of co-funders of the school here.
 As the leadership of MC, are part of the jahu community leadership and receive input from them for our leading and coaching.
 So, we are very immersed in this community we live in.

 In addition to the leadership, we have 6 wonderful interns who were students during the last year.
 They help to manage the day-to-day MC life, support in coaching the class, organize events and fill the big office with a lot of life.